effectivecore/core/readme.md

 Perhaps the fastest storage after "storage in RAM".
 After organizing the disk in RAM, you can increase performance by 3-5 times (more details in the section "Performance improvement").
-Each storage subdirectory will be initialized only if required.
+Each storage subdirectory will be initialized only on demand.

 Any instance of the class and other NoSQL data can be described in text format in a file of type "*.data", like YAML, but has a more